 Taking you through tranquil backwaters to exotic tea plantations and spice gardens, promising a tryst with Indian wildlife as well as culture, the tour tastefully adds Madurai known for Meenakshi Temple, vibrant with living tradition.

-- During the tour you will be able to enjoy various extras including a Kathakali Dance Show in Cochin, Boatride in Periyar Lake and much more
+- Enjoy entertainment including a Kathakali Dance Show in Cochin, Boatride in Periyar Lake and more

 - Departs: london